 Keep in mind how long the meeting is and how many topics you have to cover, and try to allocate more time to the most important (or controversial) topics in the agenda.

 7 Use feedback to improve the meeting agenda

-Just like UX designers get feedback on their products and iterate on their designs, managers and leaders must ask for feedback and look for ways to make their meetings more effective.
+Just like UX designers get feedback on their products and iterate on their designs, managers and leaders must ask for feedback to make their meetings more effective.

 When interviewing a team lead at Shopify, we found that his weekly standup meeting agenda evolved from being a “non-stop list of project updates” into an agenda that included a 5-minute chat about people’s weekend, and a 5-minute “open-mic” section to ask any random questions at the end of the meeting.